By Carolyn Twesten, Weaver Street Market Produce Merchandiser

 Satsuma Mandarins

-I’m here to answer everyone’s biggest citrus question once and for all: What IS the difference between a mandarin and a tangerine?
+I’m here to answer everyone’s biggest citrus question once and for all:

 The answer: A tangerine is a type of mandarin orange, which are classified as a family of small-sized, easy to peel, segmented citrus with a tendency towards lower acid content.
 Satsuma mandarins are particularly fabulous, being adorably small, seedless, and easy to peel, with a sweet-tart flavor that just bursts in your mouth.